 How Businesses Are Outsourcing Their Logistics Operations

-The power of technology in Logistics Operations Business
+The Power of Technology in Logistics Operations

-Third-party logistics companies (3PLs) are focusing on improving supply chain visibility, flexibility and accuracy using the newly available tools.
-They are using mobile technology for asset tracking and maximising the allocation and use of resources.
-There are rapid developments in handheld devices to support logistics operations.
 Supply chain employees now expect the same experience and intuitive interfaces on their work smartphones as they do on their personal mobile applications (apps).
 These technology tools promote collaboration between shippers and their chosen 3PL partner.
 Immediate communication lets supply chain managers receive real-time updates and insights, identifying opportunities and areas of concern as they happen.

 Building partnerships with 3PLs

 There is a visible move towards strategic partnerships between shippers and 3PLs.
 In the past, there has been some reluctance to develop firm and lasting relationships in case their logistics provider failed to deliver.
 Forward-looking 3PLs are already working hard to create an environment that attracts partners from manufacturing and distribution companies.
-Investments in technology allow 3PLs to offer tailored solutions to help their customers to realise efficiencies and adapt to change.
-One of the main considerations in contracting with a 3PL partner is mitigating risk.

 Contracting principles

 Logistics contracts with 3PLs are usually for three years or longer partly due to the capital investment needed.
-To ensure that your 3PLpartner remains in business for the long term, pricing must be based on terms that provide a fair and market-related profit margin.
-At a minimum, agreements must include:
+To ensure that your 3PL partner remains in business for the long term, pricing must be based on terms that provide a fair and market-related profit margin.

-- a clear definition of the services you are contracting for (scope of work)
+• A clear definition of the services you are contracting for (scope of work)

-- the start and termination dates including in and out transition arrangements
+• The start and termination dates including in and out transition arrangements

-- the pricing of each of the services and the escalation formula
+• The pricing of each of the services and the escalation formula

-- the payment terms
+• The payment terms

-- the agreed performance standards and metrics.
+• The agreed performance standards and metrics.
 These can be included in the contract or as a Service Level Agreement (SLA) addendum

-- terms and conditions including data management, confidentiality, warranties and guarantees
+• Terms and conditions including data management, confidentiality, warranties, and guarantees

 Bear in mind that 3PLs are experienced in the negotiation of logistics contracts and will aim to achieve the solutions that suit them best.
 Some of the areas that must be settled are:

-- Specific allocation of responsibilities of both parties
+• Specific allocation of responsibilities of both parties

-- Contingency plans
+• Contingency plans

-- Who owns the assets?
+• Who owns the assets?

-- How to handle consequential damages and losses
+• How to handle consequential damages and losses

 Look for a proven track record with the chosen software tools they use and consider how it will interface and link with your existing systems.